jackemerson/easter_calculator/readme.md

 # Easter 2: Electric Boogaloo

-Info to be filled out.
+Info to be filled out, credits to be given.